I finally got my kitchen china cabinet makeover done. Woo hoo!

 The tone of the aqua looks slightly different at different times of the day depending on the light.
 To me that just makes it more interesting.

 And the after.

 I’m so happy with how my kitchen china cabinet makeover turned out.
 I’m thrilled that I changed my mind when my first makeover just wasn’t going in the right direction.

 Never be afraid to change your mind mid-project if it doesn’t feel right.

 I find that when I trust my gut instinct things usually things turn out better than I even imagined.

 This is just what I was going for.
 Fun and happy happy happy!

-Easy peasy?
-Probably not, but that’s ok.
+But that’s ok.
 I’ll enjoy the treasure hunt.

 Please pin it!